taha7ussein007/MVP/README.md

-# POC of using mail chimp
+# POC of using mail chimp API